 “The saying ‘let food be thy medicine and medicine be thy food’ doesn’t just apply to your $14 cold-pressed juice anymore.”

 The saying “let food be thy medicine and medicine be thy food” doesn’t only apply to your $14 cold-pressed juice anymore.
-Last year, scientists successfully transformed a spinach leaf into a working human heart muscle.
+Scientists have successfully transformed a spinach leaf into a working human heart muscle.
 With Uranus in Taurus, we may look to the earth beneath our feet, rather than the latest chemical concoction, to fight diseases.